Monday, December 14, 2020

 Q (S): As a GM, how do you decide whether to add a Penalty die or make it a Hard difficulty roll?

 A (MH): Set the Difficulty Level first, depending on the difficulty of the obstacle (see below).
-Then every adjustment after that would be bonus/penalty dice.
+Then every situational adjustment after that would be bonus/penalty dice.

 For example, lockpicking a lock.
 Is it just a normal door lock?
 A wall safe?
 A bank vault?
 The type determines the Difficulty level.